Brett Angell: Playing career

-Southend settled into the Second Division, finishing in the top-half of the table in 1991–92, and Angell again finished as the club's top scorer with 23 goals and was named as the club's Player of the Year.
-The Roots Hall faithful continued to witness second-tier football in 1993–94, however Angell attracted interest from bigger clubs, and joined top-flight Everton on loan in September 1993 and again in January 1994.
+Southend settled into the Second Division, finishing in the top half of the table in 1991–92.
+Again, Angell finished as the club's top scorer with 23 goals and was named the club's Player of the Year.
+The Roots Hall faithful continued to witness second-tier football in 1993–94; however, Angell attracted interest from bigger clubs and joined top-flight Everton on loan in September 1993 and again in January 1994.
 Despite Angell playing just one game in each spell, manager Mike Walker signed him for a fee of £500,000 on 21 January (£160,000 of this went to Stockport as part of a tribunal agreement made four years earlier).
-However Angell had just undergone major surgery on his left leg and was unable to play to his full potential so it proved to be a disastrous spell, his only goal in nineteen games for the "Toffees" being a tap-in against Chelsea.
+However, Angell had just undergone major surgery on his left leg and was unable to play to his full potential so it proved to be a disastrous spell, his only goal in 19 games for the "Toffees" being a tap-in against Chelsea.
 Neville Southall later said that "the step up to the Premier League was probably too much for him" and he "had a first touch like a tackle".
 Manager Joe Royle sold Angell to Sunderland for £600,000 in March 1995, where he was similarly unsuccessful.
 He played eleven games for the "Black Cats", scoring once in the League Cup at Preston.
-Manager Mick Buxton was sacked shortly after Angell arrived at the club, and he failed to impress new boss Peter Reid.
+Manager Mick Buxton was sacked shortly after Angell arrived at the club.
+He failed to impress new boss Peter Reid.
 He is widely regarded by fans of both Everton and Sunderland as one of the worst players to turn out for both of these clubs, where he failed to reproduce the form he showed in the lower divisions.

 He was loaned out to First Division Sheffield United in January 1996, where he was reunited with Howard Kendall, who was manager at Everton during his first loan spell at the club.
-He scored twice in six games for the "Blades", before he was sent out on loan to West Bromwich Albion in March.
-Manager Alan Buckley used him as a substitute on three occasions, before he returned to Roker Park.
+He scored twice in six games for the "Blades" before he was sent out on loan to West Bromwich Albion in March.
+Manager Alan Buckley used him as a substitute on three occasions before he returned to Roker Park.
 After being forced to train with the youth team at Sunderland, he returned to Stockport County in August 1996, now managed by Dave Jones, for a £120,000 fee.